makerever/rever/README.md

 Every standard reporting tool struggles to turn them into actionable insights

 The result?
 Fragmented systems.
 Overburdened accountants.
 Missed opportunities.
-Rever was born to fix this — an AI-enabled Finance Copilot that simplifies, streamlines, and supercharges the modern finance function.
+Rever was born to fix this, an AI-enabled Finance Copilot that simplifies, streamlines, and supercharges the modern finance function.

 ## **Installation**